AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 I recommend once a week to update Feedly filters or add to them based on the newly scraped data to stay informed about emerging threats and addressing potential vulnerabilities promptly.

 - I provided my security rss feed that I use via the ".ompl" file.
-Use this file by importing it into feedly Pro+, unfortunately this file does not contain the AI contntent.
+Use this file by importing it into feedly, unfortunately this file does not contain the AI contntent.

+NOTE: When dealing with the AI filters a lot of the time if you word list matchin is 100 to 200 plus you will get booted off the site when creating the filter.
+For example for China Threat APTs and all of their aliases there are 300+ names that are plugged itno the AI string matchng. while trying to implement this AI filter I kept getting to many request error.
+Just keep trying it will eventually work!

 # Malware Hunter